-What is it?
+What is Collagen?

 Other lifestyle factors that affect collagen production are smoking and eating a diet high in sugar and refined carbohydrates.

-So why is collagen good for you?
+So why is it good for you?

-There are 4 types of collagen but Type I Collagen makes up 80-90% of all collagen in our bodies.
-Type I Collagen is what holds our skin together and keeps it looking young and firm.
-The other types of collagen can be found in the organs as well as hair and nails.
-But what all types of collagen have in common is that they hold things in place.
+There are 4 types of collagen but Type I makes up 80-90% of this protein in our bodies.
+Type I is what holds our skin together and keeps it looking young and firm.
+The other types can be found in the organs as well as hair and nails.
+But what all forms of collagen have in common is that they hold things in place.

-Increasing collagen levels in your body can help prevent, or at the very least, delay a lot of age related issues.
-By stimulating collagen production, whether it’s by the foods you eat or through nutritional supplements, like our very own Collagen + supplements, is a great way to ensure you’re giving your skin, joints, and other parts of your body the best chance at “holding things in place.”
+Increasing collagen levels in your body can help prevent, or at the very least, delay a lot of age-related issues.
+Whether it’s by the foods you eat or through a nutritional supplement, making sure that you’re giving your body enough of this essential protein is a great way ensure you’re giving your skin, joints, and other parts of your body the best chance at “holding things in place.”

 How to Get more of it

 Collagen-rich foods usually come from animal sources, with one of the popular remedies being bone broth.
-However, there are many non-animal food sources that help to increase collagen.
+However, there are many non-animal food sources that help to increase your levels.
 Foods high in Vitamin C like lemons and oranges contain amino acids, lysine, and proline, that convert to collagen.
 Red vegetables like peppers contain lycopene which works like a natural sunblock that protects the skin against sun damage.
-At the same time, it helps with increasing the body’s collagen reserves.
+At the same time, it helps with increasing the body’s reserves.
 On top of being a good source of protein, egg whites help your body to produce collagen.
 Like citrus foods, egg whites are high in lysine, proline, and collagen itself.
-However, if you choose not to eat animal products you can opt for nuts which are also high lysine.
-Other sources that help support collagen production are green leafy vegetables, berries, and soy.
-If you’re not sure whether you’re getting enough collagen in your diet then supplements are a great way to make sure you’re getting enough of it.
+However, if you choose not to eat animal products you can opt for nuts which are also high in lysine.